heidihuang-wav/quartz/content/Journal/08-2023/What does success mean to you?.md

 ---
-title: "What does success mean to you?"
+title: What does success mean to you?
 tags:
   - Journal
-- August2023
+  - year-2023
 ---
 To my future self,